 About the California Housing Partnership

-The California Housing Partnership Corporation (CHPC) is a statewide nonprofit consulting and housing policy organization whose mission is to assist nonprofit organizations and government agencies to create and preserve affordable housing for low-income households while providing leadership in affordable housing preservation policy.
-CHPC has helped our partners leverage more than $14 billion in private and public financing to create or preserve more than 70,000 apartments.
-CHPC employs 13 Housing Finance Consultants in our Los Angeles, San Francisco and Sacramento offices to provide comprehensive financial consulting, training and technical assistance services to our clients and partners.
+The California Housing Partnership Corporation (CHPC) is a statewide nonprofit consulting and housing policy organization whose mission is to assist nonprofit organizations and government agencies to create and preserve affordable housing for low-income households while providing leadership in affordable housing policy.
+CHPC has helped our partners leverage more than $15 billion in private and public financing to create or preserve more than 70,000 apartments.
+CHPC employs 15 Housing Finance Consultants to provide comprehensive financial consulting, training and technical assistance services to our clients and partners.
 Typical client projects range from new construction of family apartments with childcare to acquisition and rehabilitation of SRO buildings for extremely low-income residents with special needs.

 Essential Duties and Responsibilities